 How do you become a glazier?

-Holmesglen offers the MSF30418 Certificate III in Glass and Glazing to apprentices over three years, as well as to students wanting to train as a non-apprentice.
+Holmesglen offers the MSF30418 Certificate III in Glass and Glazing to apprentices over three years.
 Job outcomes include domestic or commercial glazier, plus similar jobs such as a glass cutter or glass edge worker.

 Further training options include the CPC40110 Certificate IV in Building and Construction (Building) course, which is offered to both trades professionals (with at least three years’ work experience) and people wanting to start a small to medium construction business.